zevv/xpeg/README.md

 Some Xpeg highlights:

-- Grammar definitions and Elixir code can be freely mixed.
-Nim code is embedded using the normal Nim code block syntax, and does not disrupt the grammar definition.
+- Grammar definitions and Elixir code acting on or transforming the parsed fragments can be freely mixed.

 - Xpeg-generated parsers can be used both at run and at compile time.